-REGATTA 101- PRESENTATION: DIRECTIONS AND WHAT TO EXPECT
+REGATTA 101- PRESENTATION: DIRECTIONS, TIPS ON WHAT TO BRING AND WHAT TO EXPECT

 If you’ve never been to a regatta before, you might have some questions about what to expect.
 Here are some tips for first time regatta attendees.

-Where to go: Directions to our home regattas are here.
+Where to go: Driving Directions and a map to our home regattas are here.

 When to go: If the regatta schedule is available ahead of time we will post it to the website or send it out as an email attachment Thursday evening or Friday morning so you can plan your day.
 Your rower will probably find out his/her race schedule on the Friday so ask them when they will race and in what boat.
 Once you get an idea of the schedule, you need to get to the race area finish line in time to see the race.
 For regattas on the Occoquan, remember that there is a one mile walk required from the Sandy Run parking areas to the finish line via wooded trails.
 We suggest you leave home at least one hour before the race start time to allow enough time to drive there, park and then walk to the finish line area.
 For championship regattas (Ted Phoenix and VSRC/States) allow 2-3 hours.
 You may be parking in a satellite parking area with shuttle bus service to the regatta.

 What to wear: Dress casually.
 A warm jacket, boots/shoes good for walking on hilly dirt paths that often turn to mud, and of course your official Viking Crew hat especially on sunny days.
 It is sometimes 10 degrees cooler down at the river than at your house.
 Rowers’ uniforms are determined by their coaches but normally they all compete in the same Woodbridge outfit.